Skip to content

 ]);

-RowAction::duplicate() and RowAction::remove() are the built-ins; chain ->label(), ->icon(), or ->destructive() to customise each.
+RowAction::duplicate() and RowAction::remove() are the built-ins; chain ->label(), ->icon(), or ->danger() to customise each.
 Remove is hidden automatically while the row sits at minItems.
 Pass an empty array — ->rowActions([]) — to drop the menu entirely.

 ->addLabel() sets the text on the button that appends a row (default “Add”). ->itemLabel() sets a per-row heading shown above each row’s fields.